OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:12

-and the plan of all that he had in mind,
+and the design of all that he had envisioned,

 > for the courtyards of the house of the Lord, and for all the surrounding rooms,
 > for the storehouses of the house of God and for the storehouses of the dedicated things;